openSecurity Advisory Board

-Mariano Aguirre is the director of the Norwegian Peacebuilding Resource Centre (Noref) in Oslo and contributor to El Pais (Madrid), La Vanguardia (Barcelona), and other international media.
+Director of the Norwegian Peacebuilding Resource Centre (Noref) in Oslo and contributor to El Pais (Madrid), La Vanguardia (Barcelona), and other international media.
 Previously he was Program Officer at the Ford Foundation, in New York, and director of the Peace, Security and Human Rights section of the Spanish think-tank FRIDE.
 He is editor, author and contributor of several books including a chapter in Megacities.
 The Politics of Urban Exclusion and Violence in the Global South ↑ eds, Kees Koonings and Dirk Kruijt, Zed Books, 2009.

 Rosemary Bechler, openDemocracy Editor

-She co-founded Peaceworkers UK in 2006, a training project now part of International Alert, and is on the International Alert Board of Trustees.
+Rosemary co-founded Peaceworkers UK in 2006, a training project now part of International Alert, and is on the International Alert Board of Trustees.

 Alex de Waal

-Executive Director, World Peace Foundation and research professor, Fletcher School of Law and Diplomacy, Tufts University.
+Executive director, World Peace Foundation, and research professor, Fletcher School of Law and Diplomacy, Tufts University.
 Publications include Darfur: A New History of a Long War, co-authored with Julie Flint (2008).

-Associate Professor in Ethno-politics, University of Exeter; Co-Director of the European Muslim Research Centre.
+Associate professor in ethno-politics, University of Exeter; co-director of the European Muslim Research Centre.
 Publications include Myths and Memories of the Easter Rising: Cultural and Political Nationalism in Ireland, Irish Academic Press (2006).

-Peter Wall Distinguished Professor, University of British Columbia in Vancouver.
+Peter Wall distinguished professor, University of British Columbia in Vancouver.
 Publications include The Colonial Present: Afghanistan, Iraq and Palestine (2004) and the forthcoming The Everywhere War.

-Lecturer in International Relations at the London School of Economics; convenor of the British International Studies Association’s working group on international relations and historical sociology.
+Lecturer in international relations at the London School of Economics; convenor of the British International Studies Association’s working group on international relations and historical sociology.
 Publications include Negotiated Revolutions: The Czech Republic, South Africa and Chile (2005) and The Global 1989: Continuity and Change in World Politics (2010).

-Lecturer in International Studies, Korbel School of International Studies, University of Denver.
-Previously worked as the US Representative to the Secretariat, World Peace Council (1985-1990).
+Lecturer in international studies, Korbel School of International Studies, University of Denver.
+Previously worked as the US representative to the secretariat, World Peace Council (1985-1990).

 Hanne Eggen Røislien

-Senior Researcher at the Fafo Institute for Applied International Studies in Oslo and founding member of the Center for American Progress’ Just Jobs Network.
+Senior researcher at the Fafo Institute for Applied International Studies in Oslo and founding member of the Center for American Progress’ Just Jobs Network.
 Publishes and advises on the law and economics of violence and conflict.

-Deputy Director, Istituto Affari Internazionali; Director of the Institute’s department “The EU and the Neighbourhood”.
-Associate Editor of the International Spectator.
-Publications include: Turkey’s European Future (2011, NYU Press), The EU Civil Society and Conflict (Routledge 2011), The EU and Conflict Resolution (Routledge 2007), and EU Accession Dynamics and Conflict Resolution in Cyprus (Ashgate, 2004)
+Deputy director, Istituto Affari Internazionali.
+Publications include: Turkey’s European Future (2011, NYU Press), The EU Civil Society and Conflict (Routledge 2011) and The EU and Conflict Resolution (Routledge 2007).

-RBUCE-UP Junior Research Fellow, Centre for Sociological Research on Law and Penal Institutions (CESDIP), Paris/Université de Versailles, Research Associate, School of Interdisciplinary Area Studies, University of Oxford.
+Lecturer in criminology, Birkbeck College, London.
+Previously research fellow, Centre for Sociological Research on Law and Penal Institutions, Paris.
 Publications include ‘Crime and Punishment in Contemporary Greece: International Comparative Perspectives.
 (2011) (co-edited with L. K. Cheliotis).